 Also check out Trilogy Spa with deep therapeutic massages, aromatherapy, body scrubs and wraps, botox injections, and their Lighthouse Spa specializes in Ayurveda-inspired massages and body treatments.

-Traveling beneath snow-covered mountains, there’s nothing better than to come together and warm up with a warm cup of coffee.
+Traveling beneath snow-covered mountains, there’s nothing better than to come together and warm up with a hot cup of coffee.

 Lake Tahoe boasts local coffee roasters where you can grab a cup of joe amongst some of the most breathtaking scenery you will ever witness!